Child Welfare Specialization

-All full-time MSW CWEP students are required to follow the Child Welfare Specialization plan of study.
+All full-time MSW CWEP students are required to be in the Child Welfare Specialization.
+This Specialization is inclusive of three courses taken during the Concentration year as electives.
 Students not enrolled in CWEP are also welcome to be in the Child Welfare Specialization.
-To receive information about the Specialization (offered in both the ADP and PAC Concentrations), please contact Lindsey Galvin at (602) 496-0081 or Lindsey.Galvin@asu.edu.
+To receive information about the Specialization (offered in both the ADP and PAC Concentrations), please contact Julie Von Wald (Julie.VonWald@asu.edu).

 The Child Welfare Specialization for Advanced Standing students follows the 39 credit MSW Advanced Standing curriculum (there are no additional courses required).
 The three courses of the Specialization are SWG 591: Advanced Child Welfare Practice I, SWG 609: Advanced Child Welfare Practice II, and SWG 633: Child Welfare Policy and Programs.
 MSW CWEP students in the Advanced Standing program take these courses as electives in the Advanced Direct Practice (ADP) Concentration.
 In addition to taking the Specialization courses, Advanced Standing CWEP students must complete their Concentration year field placent at a Child Welfare Education Unit.
 These units are considered direct practice field placements.
 For this reason, Advanced Standing CWEP students must be in the ADP Concentration; they cannot be in the PAC Concentration.
 For more information about the Child Welfare Specialization, please see the Child Welfare Specialization Plan of Study below.